21301 Posts in 5735 Topics by 2603 members

 Hi,

 I'm trying to put a language switcher on my site.
 I have two language versions Polish (main) and English (second).
 In both versions I want to have listed Polish and English versions, so I removed filter from getTranslations in Translatable.php. to get all translations including current.
 I want to have text links to language versions with the name of a language as a link, in current language.
 So in Polish version I want to have 'Polski', 'Angielski', and in English 'Polish', 'English'.
-I tried something like this in my Page.ss<% if Translations %>
+I tried something like this in my Page.ss

 <ul class="translations">